 While you want clients to see great, high-resolution examples of your work, the size of each image and the number of images on a page will affect that page's load time.
 To avoid issues, we recommend formatting your images for display on the web and limiting the number of images per page.
 If you have a large photo set, it can help to divide this between multiple pages.
 This ensures that your photos not only look great, but load quickly, even on mobile devices.

-It can be helpful to design your site with the goal of booking new clients.
-The features below make it easy for anyone who likes your work to reach out, ask a question, or sign up for a service.
+If you site's goal is to book new clients, you can use the features below to make it easier for anyone who likes your work to contact you or sign up for a service.

 Form Blocks add customizable forms to any content area on your site.
 While an email address is great for general contact, the Form Block encourages visitors to answer questions and provide detailed information, helping you avoid unnecessary back and forth.
-A Form Block and a Gallery Block make an excellent home page, or you can create a standalone Contact Page.
+A Form Block is great for your homepage, or you can create a standalone contact page.

 Potential clients generally have questions about your services, prices, and other details.
 You can answer these questions before they ask with an FAQ.
-Add Add a Text Block to a regular page then format the text with headings to make your questions stand out.
+Add a Text Block to a Layout Page then format the text with headings to make your questions stand out.

 Optimize for search engines

 If you depend on search engines like Google to bring new visitors to your site, following a few SEO best practices can help your site rank higher.
-Adding alt text to images might help them appear in search results.
+Adding alt text to images might help them appear in search results and makes your site more accessible to potential clients.
 If you're based in a specific region, you can promote your physical location to help Google promote your site in local searches.

 These steps are just the start of creating an enticing photographer site.
 You can use the following guides to build out your site and show clients why you're right for them.

-- Add a footer to display contact information site-wide.
+- Add contact information to your footer to display it site-wide.

 - Set a page password to restrict galleries to specific clients.
 You can even design a custom lock screen.